Growing Resumés to Meet the Needs of a Growing Industry with Green Building Professional Accreditations.

-The Certified Passive House Consultant (CPHC) training is the first and only passive house designer training geared to North American climate and market conditions.
-Training includes both virtual and in-class components, and prepares professionals to distinguish themselves in the marketplace.
+The Certified Passive House Consultant/Designer (CPHC/D) training includes both virtual and in-class components, and prepares professionals to distinguish themselves in the marketplace.
 Training includes the basics of Passive House design, minimized mechanical systems design, construction examples, quality assurance, and more.

-A PHIUS Certified Builder is familiar with issues of superinsulation and air-tight building envelopes and is well prepared to meet the goals of the Passive House challenge.
+A PHIUS Certified Builder and Certified Passive House Tradespeople are familiar with issues of necessary insulation and air-tight building envelopes and is well prepared to meet the goals of the Passive House challenge.
 The related course offers information on craftsmanship and also focuses on the risks and liability to the passive house contractor and guidance in both problem-solving and problem-avoidance.

-A PHIUS+ Rater is a HERS rater (see above) with additional training in conducting on-site quality assurance for the Passive House program.
+A PHIUS+ Rater and Passive House Building Certifiers has training in conducting on-site quality assurance for the Passive House program.
 Training combines extensive design review with a rigorous on-site quality assurance program.

 Who is Eligible for the Passive House Professional Credentials?

-Professionals interested in the CPHC training should already be able to read architectural plans and have a general knowledge of conventional construction practice, building science, and energy flow and use in buildings.
-Training for the PHIUS Certified Builder credential requires construction knowledge and experience.
-The PHIUS+ Rater credential is open to experienced RESNET HERS Raters, California HERS Raters, and Canada EnerGuide Raters.
+Professionals interested in the CPHC/D training should already be able to read architectural plans and have a general knowledge of conventional construction practice, building science, and energy flow and use in buildings.
+Training for the Certified Builder/Tradespreson credential requires construction knowledge and experience.
+The Rater and Certifier credential is open to experienced professionals with significant experience in building to the Passive House standard.

-Visit the PHIUS website to learn more about:
+Visit the Passive House Institute or PHIUS website to learn more about:

 - Requirements for all three professional credentials